- Panchadasi on Prarabdha Karma

 Verse 11.124.
 Wisdom consists in subjugating the desires for sense-pleasure, even when the passions are strong and in engaging the mind in meditation on Brahman with the desire to enjoy the bliss.

-While I agree to the spirit of this verse, I do not agree to its philosophy.
-Subjugating desire implies a doer and a controller, whereas a Jnani is pure Witness.
-I agree to the spirit of this verse because even as Jnani is enjoying sense pleasures his remembrance of Self is intact.
-This remembrance of Self comes automatically to the mind of a Jnani and it acts as a purger of all thoughts of objects.
+Even as Jnani/Jivanmukta is enjoying sense pleasures his remembrance of Self is intact.
+If the vasanas are very strong, he has to detach and focus exclusively on rememberance of Self.
+At other times, this remembrance of Self comes automatically to the mind of a Jnani/Jivanmukta, and it acts as a purger of all thoughts of objects.
 The set of verses (7.146 – 7.150) which I quote in the paragraph below from Panchadasi bring out this aspect of remembrance of Self in experiential and philosophical terms quite beautifully.
-They show the kind of dialectics that go in the mind of a Jnani which he silently Witnesses.
-Before we get to these verses, I would like to quote some verses which talk about the social life of a Jnani.
+They show the kind of reasoning that go in the mind of a Jnani which he silently Witnesses.
+Before we get to these verses, I would like to quote some verses which talk about the social life of a Jnani/Jivanmukta.

 Verse 7.143.
 If by the force of his fructifying Karma a wise man is compelled to enjoy the fruits of desires, he does so with indifference and great reluctance like a man who is impressed for labour.